Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 Attaching a VPC

 When you initially create the InterLink, it is not associated with a specific VPC, only with a given Scaleway region.
 Attaching it to a VPC within the specified region is essential to complete the connection on the Scaleway side.
-You can only attach a VPC once the provisioning process is complete, and the InterLink has Active status.
 See the configuration page for more information.

 While each InterLink can only be attached to a single Scaleway VPC, it is possible to attach two InterLinks to the same VPC to ensure redundancy and high availability.
 In this case, each InterLink must be provisioned and configured separately, and will be billed separately.
-Note that you can reuse the same allowed routes lists across multiple InterLinks.
+Note that you can reuse the same routing policies across multiple InterLinks.

 InterLink uses Border Gateway Protocol to exchange routing information between the customer’s network and the Scaleway VPC.

 Each side advertises IP prefixes for its own internal subnets and resources, to allow the other side to dynamically learn and update its internal routes.
-This facilitates efficient traffic flow across the link towards these destinations, providing that allowed routes and route propagation have been correctly set up.
+This facilitates efficient traffic flow across the link towards these destinations, providing that routing policies and route propagation have been correctly set up.

 In fact, each InterLink has two BGP sessions: one for IPv4 and one for IPv6.
 Each session handles the exchange of IP prefixes for its respective IP version.
 The separation of these sessions ensures that IPv4 and IPv6 traffic can be managed independently, and provides compatibility with networks that may only support one of the IP versions.